IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ### Trace Consumers

-We are excited to introduce the innovative concept of "trace-consumers" into the Cardano Tracer system.
-This novel approach empowers trace consumers to register with the Cardano Tracer and selectively receive messages based on their subscriptions.
+We are excited to introduce the innovative concept of "trace consumers" into the Cardano Tracer system.
+This novel approach empowers trace consumers to register with the `cardano-tracer` application and selectively receive messages based on their subscriptions.
 We anticipate that this concept will significantly improve the efficiency and flexibility of our tracing system.

-The introduction of trace-consumers represents a robust and tailored approach to message retrieval, aligning seamlessly with the evolving needs of our network.
+The introduction of trace consumers represents a robust and tailored approach to message retrieval, aligning seamlessly with the evolving needs of our network.
 This concept provides consumers with the ability to specify their message preferences, ensuring that they receive only the data directly relevant to their operations.

 As part of this development initiative, we plan to phase out the use of data points.
 We believe that this evolution will render data points redundant in future versions of the tracing system.
-The transition to trace-consumers aims to streamline our data retrieval processes, eliminating the need for unnecessary data points and offering a more sophisticated and focused mechanism for trace message consumption.
+The transition to trace consumers aims to streamline our data retrieval processes, eliminating the need for unnecessary data points and offering a more sophisticated and focused mechanism for trace message consumption.